Terms and Conditions

-7.1 Each party may be given access to Confidential Information from the other party in order to perform obligations under the Agreement.
+6.1 Each party may be given access to Confidential Information from the other party in order to perform obligations under this Agreement.
 Each party shall:

 (b) protect the Confidential Information against unauthorised disclosure by using the same degree of care as it takes to preserve and safeguard its own Confidential Information of similar nature, being at least a reasonable degree of care.

-7.2 Confidential Information of a party may be disclosed by the other party to its employees, agents and advisors who need to know the Confidential Information for the purpose of exercising their rights or carrying out their obligations under the Agreement without the prior written consent of the other party.
+6.2 Confidential Information of a party may be disclosed by the other party to its employees, agents and advisors who need to know the Confidential Information for the purpose of exercising their rights or carrying out their obligations under this Agreement without the prior written consent of the other party.

 (a) is or becomes publicly known (other than through a breach of an obligation of confidence);

 (b) was in the other party’s lawful possession before the disclosure;